Code-Institute-Solutions/milestone-project-bring-your-own-data/README.md

 Welcome,

 This is the Code Institute student template for Gitpod.
 We have preinstalled all of the tools you need to get started.
 It's perfectly ok to use this template as the basis for your project submissions.
-Click the Use this template button to get started.
+Click the `Use this template` button above to get started.

 You can safely delete the Gitpod Template Instructions section of this README.md file,  and modify the remaining paragraphs for your own project.
 Please do read the Gitpod Template Instructions at least once, though!
 It contains some important information about Gitpod and the extensions we use.